-We know healthy snacks are ideal for young athletes, but if you look around, there are more examples of unhealthy snacking than there are of snacks that truly fuel and satisfy athletes.
 Just take a look at the concession stand.
-Often, it is loaded with high fat, sugary foods that aren’t appropriate for competition.
+Often, it is loaded with high fat, sugary foods that aren’t appropriate for game day.

 Unfortunately, sideline snacks brought by well-intentioned parents are not much better.

-Just the other day, a mom was describing the box of donuts her child was offered after her lacrosse game.
+Just the other day, a mom was describing the box of donuts her child was offered after the lacrosse game.
 Really?!

 It’s a great question.

-The answer is fortunately pretty simple: give your young athlete a healthy snack.
+The answer is pretty simple: give your young athlete a healthy snack.

-This question is so pervasive, it’s the reason I created this Healthy Snacks List for you…because fueling your young athlete shouldn’t be a mystery and it shouldn’t be difficult.
+Fueling your athlete shouldn’t be a mystery and it shouldn’t be difficult.

-While all snacks should offer up a healthy punch of nutrition for kids, even the run-of-the-mill after-school snack, the best snacks for young athletes are ones that:
+While all snack foods should offer up a healthy punch of nutrition for kids — even the run-of-the-mill after-school snack — the best snacks for your young athlete are ones that:

 The nutrients that are the most important for an exercising athlete are carbohydrates and protein.

-The presence of protein also helps the athlete ward off excess hunger.
+The presence of protein also helps your athlete ward off excess hunger.

-When do young athletes need a healthy snack?
-Again, this reflects on the intensity and duration of your athlete’s exercise schedule and routine.
+Again, this reflects on the intensity and duration of her exercise schedule and routine.

 My rule of thumb is: